sdasgup3/PLDI19-ArtifactEvaluation/README.md

 1. In Line 12-13, we mentioned "...
 This totals 3155 instruction variants, corresponding to 774
 mnemonics ..."

-2. In Line 51, we mentioed "Heule et al. ...,  but it covers only a fragment (∼47%) of all instructions ..."
+2. In Line 51, we mentioned "Heule et al. ...,  but it covers only a fragment (∼47%) of all instructions ..."

-3. In Line 66-70, we mentioed "Goel et al. ...  only a small fragment (∼33%) of all user-level instructions..."
+3. In Line 66-70, we mentioned "Goel et al. ...  only a small fragment (∼33%) of all user-level instructions..."

 4. In Line 136, we mentioned "Our formal semantics is publicly available ..."
     - Public [Github Repo](https://github.com/kframework/X86-64-semantics)